MathItYT/manim-studio-snippets/README.md

-# manim-studio-snippets
+# Manim Studio Snippets
-Built-in snippets for Manim Studio
+Snippets for initializing mobjects in Manim Studio.